tustin2121/James_Somerton_Transcripts/_videos/VoHYZUj43K4.md

-Heroes best laid plans fail and to see beloved characters meet their end and to see possibly hours of emotional investment end in sadness this takes its toll perhaps we feel the need to read meaning into these things to justify the emotional fatigue an attack on Titan is certainly emotionally draining entire episode arcs are spent to establish characters and within minutes not only are they devoured alive but they are denied any satisfaction or dignity Time After Time After Time plans fail Heroes fall and good people have everything taken away from them even victories in Attack on Titan feel hollow and disappointing everything is so gratuitously Bleak that at times it reaches this kind of Lemony Snicket absurdity where anything that could possibly go wrong somehow does go wrong where the plot is Twisted to scrape every shred of dignity away from these
+Heroes best laid plans fail and to see beloved characters meet their end and to see possibly hours of emotional investment end in sadness this takes its toll perhaps we feel the need to read meaning into these things to justify the emotional fatigue an *Attack on Titan* is certainly emotionally draining entire episode arcs are spent to establish characters and within minutes not only are they devoured alive but they are denied any satisfaction or dignity Time After Time After Time plans fail Heroes fall and good people have everything taken away from them even victories in *Attack on Titan* feel hollow and disappointing everything is so gratuitously Bleak that at times it reaches this kind of Lemony Snicket absurdity where anything that could possibly go wrong somehow does go wrong where the plot is Twisted to scrape every shred of dignity away from these